trainigng-user0104/argocd/README.md

-# Setting up ArgoCD with the Community Operator
+# Setting up ArgoCD with the Community Operator on OpenShift

 ```oc new-project argocd```